RaulCaroMoreno/TestCARindusWebdriverio/README.md

 # TestCARindusWebdriverio

 This is a tech test about CA for rindus.
 It has 2 kind of execution:
-1. Web execution for login&registration features in Web (chrome and edge)
+1. Web execution for login&registration features in Web (Chrome and Edge).
 2. Mobile execution for Android.